shanet/blog/_posts/2022-07-20-a-vision-for-the-future-of-skiing-in-the-pnw.md

 With that in mind, let's look at some of its other characteristics:

 * Good road access exists to the Easton Glacier parking lot.
 Some of this road is already maintained in the winter for access to the sno-park.
 It would need to be widened and paved, however.
-* It's base elevation would live around 4,000ft and the summit is limited by the edge of the Easton Glacier around 6,000ft unless a way was found to build a lift higher.
+* Its base elevation would live around 4,000ft and the summit is limited by the edge of the Easton Glacier around 6,000ft unless a way was found to build a lift higher.
 * The base area would be a mere 7 miles from Upper Baker Dam allowing for easy electrical connections to power chairlifts.
 * Its location on the edge of the Cascades makes for a \~2 hour drive from downtown Seattle.
 Plus, most of that is I-5 and Rt 20 so (on weekends) traffic would be considerably less than roads such as Stevens Pass.
 * If necessary, Baker Lake provides for an ample reservoir for snowmaking.
 This water being less needed in the winter than in the summer.
-* It's proximity to the town of Concrete would spur economic development there.
+* Its proximity to the town of Concrete would spur economic development there.
 It also allows for ample private land relatively close to the ski area for development of housing.
 * If needed, Schriebers Meadow provides a great deal of fairly flat land for base area development and/or parking.
 It's close proximity to what would be the ski lifts would allow for a remote parking situation where a tram or gondola could transport skiers up to the mountain requiring less cutting of trees and grading involved in building parking lots higher up the mountain.
 * The lifts could also see use in the summer for those wishing to hike in the area, summit Mt.
 Baker, or ski tour on the glacier in the summer.